jonathanpotter/config-server-tutorial/README.md

 PCF offers config server as a service in the PCF marketplace.
 This means that you do not have to write or manage your own config server.
 You will still need to have a GitHub repo where your config server service instance will read your configuration.

 ### Write a Config Client
 In the previous examples, we've just curled the unsecured endpoint of the config server app to watch it return configuration information.
-But going forward, we need a client app that will do this.
-We will stand up a quick one.
+But going forward, we need a client app that will retrieve configuration information from a secured config server instance.
+We will stand up a quick config client app.

 - Create empty app project from [Spring Initializr](http://start.spring.io/).
   - A Gradle Project with Java and Spring Boot 1.5.9